U.N. experts alarmed over reports of torture, mistreatment of detainees in Belarus | International

 U.N. experts alarmed over reports of torture, mistreatment of detainees in Belarus

-The Belarus government has denied abusing detainees.
-The interior ministry declined comment on the latest allegations and referred questions to the state's Investigative Committee, which could not be reached for comment.
+The Belarusian government has denied abusing detainees.
+The interior ministry declined to comment on the U.N. statement and referred questions to the state's Investigative Committee.
+Sergei Kabakovich, a representative of the state Investigative Committee, said he was not aware of any confirmed cases of torture or mistreatment.

+"We continue to work to establish all objective circumstances.
+Verification activities are being carried out," he said by phone.
+The U.N. experts included the world body's global torture investigator Nils Melzer and the U.N. special rapporteur on human rights in Belarus, Anais Marin.
+The statement did not specify the sources of the reports.

 - READ MORE ON: